By: Joycelyn P. Ituriaga

 The student team—Erin P. Aoas, Margie Ruth O. Madrid, and Agatha Rose B. Tobias—presented their pioneering project titled AeroAid, a drone-powered medical logistics solution designed to address the urgent need for rapid delivery of life-saving medicines to geographically isolated and disaster-stricken communities.
 The innovation integrates digital marketing strategies with emerging technologies to promote accessibility, efficiency, and social impact in healthcare logistics.

-Their participation and success in the competition were made possible through the expert mentorship of Mr. Yendell James V. Ortiz, a faculty member of the College of Business Administration, whose guidance helped the team refine their concept and presentation to meet national standards of innovation and entrepreneurship.
+Their participation and success in the competition were made possible through the expert mentorship of Mr. Yendell James V. Ortiz, a faculty member of the College of Business Administration.
+His guidance helped the team refine their concept and presentation to meet national standards of innovation and entrepreneurship.

 The DisruptorX National Innovation Competition is a prestigious platform that brings together student innovators from across the country to showcase solutions that address real-world challenges through technology, creativity, and strategic thinking.
 Competing against top universities nationwide, the UC CBA team’s placement in the Top 4 reflects the college’s commitment to nurturing future-ready professionals equipped with the skills to lead in a rapidly evolving digital economy.